Blossoms 666: Story

 The story revolves around twins Cheryl and Jason Blossom, who secretly come from a family of Satanists, as they compete for the title of Anti-christ.
 The Blossoms throw a pool party at their parents' mansion and invite all of their peers from Riverdale High School as part of their competition.
 Cheryl personally convinces Dilton Doiley to go to the party after rescuing him from Reggie Mantle's taunting, while Jason charms Miss Grundy into giving Jughead Jones an extension on a paper so that he can attend as well.
 At the party, the Blossom siblings play Truth or Dare with the other attendees and ask them to admit increasingly vicious truths and commit potentially homicidal dares, resulting in Betty Cooper storming off.
 As Jason's plan backfires and Jughead skips the party, Jason instead sets his sights on Ethel Muggs.
 Meanwhile, Cheryl takes Dilton into the woods where she is keeping Reggie tied to a tree.
 Cheryl then offers Dilton a knife and "dares" him.

 The following Monday, a shadowy figure arrives in Riverdale.
 Dilton runs out of class after Miss Grundy notes Reggie's absence, prompting Betty to check on him.
 Dilton warns her to stay away and scatters at the sight of Cheryl.
 As Jason dismisses Cheryl's concern regarding Betty, they are met at Blossom Mansion by a sheriff who questions them about the disappearances of Reggie and Ethel.
 The Blossoms feign ignorance, but Cheryl suggests that the sheriff, who is revealed to be a Satanist, should talk to Dilton about Reggie.
 After her friends dismiss her suspicions of the Blossoms, Betty investigates the woods behind their mansion and finds a crazed Ethel, who points Betty to a cave containing a bloody Satanic idol.
 Admitting that Betty needs to be dealt with, Jason proposes that whoever can corrupt her "picture of innocence" shall be crowned the Anti-christ.
 Cheryl agrees to the terms, as does a man identifying himself as Julian Blossom, their older brother.

 A flashback to the Blossom twins' birth reveals that they are actually triplets, and that the first-born Julian was taken away by cultists.
 In the present, Clifford and Penelope Blossom confirm that one of the three children will become the Anti-Christ.
 Betty misses school and witnesses Dilton being arrested by police.
 Feeling guilty that the group ignored Betty's concerns about the Blossoms, Archie Andrews convinces Betty's best friend Veronica Lodge to check on her.
 However, Cheryl insists to Veronica, also Betty's rival for Archie's affections, that Betty is manipulating the situation only to get Archie's attention.
-Meanwhile, Ethel tells Betty about her nightmares of the idol and, under Jason's secret orders, she sends Betty to research the Order of Abbadon.
+Meanwhile, Ethel tells Betty about her nightmares of the idol and, under Jason's secret orders, she sends Betty to research the Order of Abaddon.
 At the library, Betty finds a picture of her parents in one of the books on the Order before Julian introduces himself, offering to aid in her research so that they can take Cheryl and Jason down.